 I recently read an article in Emergency Physicians Monthly where yet another patient could have been saved with an accurate diagnosis.
 But in low- and middle-income African countries like Kenya, where there is a lack of training in emergency medicine, medical errors are par for the course.
-In many such countries where resources are stretched, every physician must be trained to handle a greater of emergency situations.
+In many such countries where resources are stretched, every physician must be trained to handle a greater number of emergency situations.

 But what struck me was how, in the not-too-distant future, technology will help patients and their providers break down barriers to access timely medical expertise―no matter where they live.
 In fact, we’re already working on it.